TscCai/IEC61850Packet/README.md

 # IEC61850-Packet
-a library to generate and resolve packets adoptted in IEC 61850
+A library to generate and resolve packets adoptted in IEC 61850

+Dependency: Packet.Net, SharpCap